resucutie/vz-unofficial-docs/modules/webpack/README.md

 getModule("module", "anotherModule")
 ```

 Strangely, Discord sometimes exports the same function in different modules, or different functions with the same name.
-For example: the function `getGuildId` is exported in 5 different modules, as you can check in this photo:
+For example: the function `getGuildId` is exported in the same way in 5 different modules, as you can check in this photo:

 ![](https://auser.ipgrabber.link/E8AB7f9.png)